wbtek/gentoo_update/README.md

 ## Overview

-`gentoo_update` is a Bash script designed to streamline the process of updating a Gentoo Linux system and performing recommended follow-up actions.
-Developed by WBTek, a company with over 25 years of experience in embedded control and custom technical solutions, this script is ideal for system administrators and advanced Gentoo users who need a reliable, automated update solution.
+`gentoo_update` is a bash script to take care of the follow-up actions needed while updating a Gentoo Linux system.
+Specify where to start and it does the rest.
+For instance, if you have already done a 'sync' (which should only be done once a day), you can start at 'emerge' and it will update everything, clean unused dependencies, check for preserved libraries then do reverse dependency checks.
+Or you can start at 'sync' and it will first try to update portage itself, then do emerge and all the steps following that.
+By default it does 'strict' dependency checking.
+You can also specify 'quick' or '(ex)haustive' to modify that.
+You can also do steps individually.

 ## Usage